Ritika8081/Brain_Bubbles/README.md

 ## License

 This project is open source.
-Feel free to modify and use it as needed.
+You're welcome to modify and use it as needed—just kindly remember to give appropriate credit.

----

-For further questions or contributions, please reach out or submit an issue.
+If you have any questions or would like to contribute, feel free to reach out or open an issue.